rickwysocki/littleGhost/README.md

 Run npm-build-tw.
 ```

-If you want to do extensive design work using Little Ghost as a starting point, I recommend the following.
+I recommend the following if you want to do more extensive editing of theme layouts:

 1. Navigate to your theme folder in a separate command-line window.
 2. Run npx tailwindcss -i ./assets/main.css -o ./assets/style.css --watch`

-This will automatically re-build your site any time you make changes.
+This will automatically rebuild your site any time you make changes.

 ### Configuring Your Site